CTSRD-CHERI/cheri-c-programming/src/printf/README.md

 ### printf(3)

-When using `printf(3)`, the `#` qualifier to the `p` format string will cause additional architecture-specific information to be printed about a pointer.
+When using the `printf(3)` family of APIs, the `#` qualifier to the `p` format string will cause additional architecture-specific information to be printed about a pointer.
 In CHERI C/C++, this prints out capability metadata as rendered using `strfcap(3)`'s `%C` format string.
 For example, the following code fragment: